 Chambre d'Amis III, Dallas x Sheida Soleimani

-The third edition of "Chambre d'Amis: Dallas features a talk between Sheida Soleimani and DJ Hellerman, the Deputy Director & Senior Curator of The Museum of Contemporary Art Cleveland (moCa) who will explore the entanglements of image-making, environmental grief, and the aesthetics of resistance- moving fluidly across topics from wildlife rehabilitation to the politics of visibility and care.
+The third edition of "Chambre d'Amis: Dallas" featured a talk between Sheida Soleimani and DJ Hellerman, the Deputy Director & Senior Curator of The Museum of Contemporary Art Cleveland (moCa).
+Together, they discussed the entanglements of image-making, environmental grief, and the aesthetics of resistance – moving fluidly across topics from wildlife rehabilitation to the politics of visibility and care.

 • ABOUT Sheida Soleimani